Guide

 gitrole use work --local

-That is the basic gitrole workflow.
+That is the basic workflow for a new user.